begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-FORMLIST variable1 {TO variable2 | listnum}
+    FORMLIST dyn.array { TO listname | listnum }

 ### SYNTAX ELEMENTS

-**variable1** specifies the dynamic array from which the active select list is to be created
+**dyn.array** specifies the dynamic array from which the active select list is to be created

-If **variable2** is specified then the newly created list will be placed in the variable.
+If **listname** is specified then the newly created list will be placed in the variable.
 Alternatively, a select list number in the range 0 to 10 can be specified with listnum.
-If neither variable2 nor listnum is specified then the default list variable will be assumed.
+If neither listname nor listnum is specified then the default list variable will be assumed.